ogunbor/anchor_journal/README.md

-Journal, more like a CRUD app built using anchor.
+Journal, more like a CRUD app built using anchor